harvard-lil/warcbench/README.md

 ### Utility functions

-For other use cases, such as extracting and working with WARCs in WACZ file, you may wish to use WARCbench's utility functions:
+For other use cases, such as extracting and working with WARCs in a WACZ file, you may wish to use WARCbench's utility functions:

 ```python
 from warcbench import WARCParser